Antimatter543/old-site/_posts/2021-05-20-on-crushes.md

 Me: "Wait you LITTLE SHI-"
 ```
 On the plus side, I think I've been able to 'kill' crushes easier the more I've had them.
 Emotions are FOR THE WEAK (not actually; it's very hard to decouple yourself from emotions as a human so you might as well try to have a healthy symbiosis with them).
 Since S3 is basically finished and I've only had it for a few months.
 S2 was ~1 year and S1 was a bit longer.
 Does that mean I've *matured*?
 Weird word.

-#### Funny observation

-I suspect I'm highly unusual in this manner (and based on one person's detailed version of how they form crushes, different to them).
-This is a really nice benefit actually, and I'm not sure if other people experience this to the same degree I do, but  physical attractiveness based on some evaluation metric (like personality, compatibility -> hobbies, interests, ethics, morals, etc.) changes once I get to know them better.
-Like it *really* changes physical attractiveness.

-I'll go through the example with S2 (secondary crush; this would be Grade 10-11).
-Let's assume I have a physical attraction metric.
-On initial meeting, I would have rated (purely on physical attractiveness) a 4/10.
-That's like, top 60%.
-It was in a physics class, and I deemed her 'a bit too polite' after our first conversation.
-However, as mutual time in an enclosed space increased, I realised *I've been jebaited*.
-Anyways, come a physics data test FIA1, and she gets a 10/10, I 9/10 (lost the 10 by not rounding).
-Sometime between then and next term (i.e Term 2 grade 10), I realise that just by pure physical attraction, she's an 8/10; top 10%.
-On physical only.
-Wtf???
-Obviously, nothing happened and it died out after ~7-9 months.
-Other people definitely experience this, but I haven't talked to anyone about the % increases so I can't tell whether the degree to which it changes is atypical.